-These women and men commit their lives to serving God and the Church through prayer and sacrifice, living and working alongside the Church, seeking to love and serve everyone they come in contact with.
+These women and men commit their lives to serving God and the Church through prayer and sacrifice, living and working alongside the Church, seeking to love and serve everyone they encounter.

-These congregations are governed according to their own constitutions, which are usually approved by the Pope, or in some cases the local Bishop.
-They cannot work in a diocese without the consent of a Bishop and they can often own property and institutions.
+These congregations are governed according to their constitutions, which are usually approved by the Pope, or in some cases the local bishop.
+They cannot work in a diocese without the consent of a bishop and they can often own property and institutions.